 Even though Telltale’s The Walking Dead was released first, the developers I talk to say that Life is Strange is more frequently cited as an inspiration.

-Despite the fact that its two direct sequels were led by people of color and were overall better games, Life is Strange is still a great game if you don’t think too hard about the message behind certain decisions.
+Life is Strange is still a great game if you don’t think too much about the message behind certain choices, despite the fact that its two direct sequels had leaders who were people of color and were overall better games.
 Although it may seem odd to say so about a “woke” game, it’s a product of its time.

 Life Is Strange’s Max Caulfield has been remastered.
 She’s sitting beside Chloe Price, who’s also in her 20s and sitting alone.